Student Finance Calculator 2012 - 2015 How much will you pay?

 You still need to pay the student loans back at the same rate, though it comes out of profits, not salary.
 Those who are self-employed tend to have a more variable income than employees – but the rough premise is the same – so the calculator should still give you an idea.

 This is the amount you pay to the higher education institution each year of your course.
-To look up what your university plans to charge, see the 2012/13 tuition fees chart (data from Office for Fair Access).
-For a quick guide, here are some basics.
+You can find out what your university plans to charge, but here are the basics…

 Lowest fee: £6,000